tiny-dancer/notes/delivering-value.md

 ##### Why It Matters

 - When teams adopt Git Ops and Continuous Delivery it's a common practice to ensure everything is automated in the Pipelines.
 Tools such as Jenkins (pipeline as code) and Azure DevOps (pipeline templates) make this easy to do.
-The problem evolves when the pipeline becomes coupled to the application.
-For example, if the pipeline is routinely modified based on changing application factors, this adds another
+It is important to ensure the pipeline does not become coupled to the deployed application.
+This introduces another system to modify and test along with being a risk point for future and existing deployments
+-

 ##### Everything as Code